adaorachi/lifestyle-articles/README.md

 # SLEEZY - LIFESTYLE ARTICLES WEB APP PROJECT

 This project is a Lifestyle Articles Web application built with rails.
 It implements the basic functionality found on the popular lifestyle websites.
-Its a website where writers can write on things they care about based on the article categories.
+It's a website where writers can write on things they care about based on the article categories.

 ## Table of Contents